 ArtistYear - AmeriCorps Resident Teaching Artist

 *NOTE: We accept applications on a rolling basis and review applications on pooled deadlines throughout the year.
-Our next deadline is coming up on April 14, 2023!
+Our final deadline is June 2nd, 2023.
+Please apply directly on Handshake!

 *Do YOU have a passion for the arts and serving communities?

 Pursuing a service year in the arts may be the right choice for you!

 At ArtistYear we train & place exceptional arts graduates as Resident Teaching Artists (RTAs) to address inequities in creative learning at K-12 schools across the nation.

 What is the role of a Resident Teaching Artist (RTA)?

 RTAs represent all artistic disciplines.
 An ArtistYear AmeriCorps RTA is dedicated to the highest level of artistic excellence, possesses a deep commitment to service, and believes in the artistic potential of every child.